Aperrett/TAF/README.md

 This is the Test Automation Framework (TAF)

-Created in Ruby and Using Watir to allow a user to Automate a website using an Excel file and exporting that file in to a XML or CSV file type.
+Created in Ruby and using Watir to allow a user to Automate a website using an Excel file and exporting that file in to a XML or CSV file type.

-More details to be added later.
+More details to be added at a later date.

-Thank you :):
+Thank you :)

 <h2>Author</h2>